Bifurcation analysis of Stokes waves with piecewise smooth vorticity in deep water: Introduction

-In addition, we note that several other transform techniques find application in addressing this class of free boundary problem.
-For instance, Wahlen \cite{Wahlen2} utilized a flattening technique to stabilize the free surface, successfully constructing small-amplitude rotational waves with constant vorticity that allow for critical layers.
+In addition, several other transform techniques are applicable to this class of free boundary problems.
+For instance, Wahl\'{e}n \cite{Wahlen2} utilized a flattening technique to stabilize the free surface, successfully constructing small-amplitude rotational waves with constant vorticity that allow for critical layers.
 This approach was recently extended by Varholm \cite{Varholm} to establish large-amplitude rotational waves with arbitrary vorticity distributions.
 However, this formulation encounters difficulties in proving suitable nodal properties in the presence of internal stagnation points.
 Moreover, it precludes the existence of overhanging wave profiles.
-Separately, we would like to mention the recent work of Dai et al. \cite{DaiXZ}, who achieved secondary bifurcation for electrohydrodynamic waves with vorticity while allowing stagnation points by flattening transformation.
+We also would like to mention the recent work of Dai et al. \cite{DaiXZ}, who achieved secondary bifurcation for electrohydrodynamic waves with vorticity while allowing stagnation points by flattening transformation.

 On the other hand, Constantin et al. \cite{ConstantinSV,ConstantinV} employed a conformal mapping approach--representing the fluid domain as the image of a strip--to construct both small and large-amplitude water waves with constant vorticity.
 This method imposes no a priori assumptions on the physical domain geometry or the stream function, thereby enabling solutions featuring critical layers, stagnation points, and overhanging profiles.
 The versatility of this framework \cite{ConstantinV} is further demonstrated by its successful extension to stratified waves \cite{Haziot}, capillary-gravity waves \cite{WangXZ}, and electrohydrodynamic waves \cite{DaiFZ}.